trusthemind/cartiera-be/PRIVACY&POLICY.md

 Introduction

-Welcome to SCars Ltd’s(SCars, “we”, “us”, “our”) privacy policy.
+Welcome to Cartiera Ltd’s(Cartiera, “we”, “us”, “our”) privacy policy.

 We take your privacy very seriously.
 Please read this privacy policy carefully as it contains important information about who we are and how and why we collect, store, use and share your personal data when we provide our rent payment services (the Services) to you as a tenant, or where you browse or use our website (website user).
 It also explains your rights in relation to your personal data and how to contact us or supervisory authorities in the event you have a complaint.

 Controller

-SCars is the data controller and is responsible for certain personal data about you that we collect and use to supply you with our Services as a tenant, or to make a payment to you as representative of a landlord/agency (i.e. a business customer) or where you use or browse our website.
+Cartiera is the data controller and is responsible for certain personal data about you that we collect and use to supply you with our Services as a tenant, or to make a payment to you as representative of a landlord/agency (i.e. a business customer) or where you use or browse our website.

 Contact us

 If you have any questions about this policy or about how we handle your data, please contact our data privacy team as follows:

-Email: Support@scars-support@gmail.com
+Email: Support@cartiera-support@gmail.com

 Address: Ukraine, Zhytomyr, Tripilska st. 10, 10003

-You have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK regulator for data protection issues (www.ico.org.uk).
+You have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the Ukraine regulator for data protection issues (www.ico.org.com).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

 Changes to the privacy policy and your duty to inform us of changes.

 We keep our privacy policy under regular review.
-This version was last updated on April 5th 2024.
+This version was last updated on May 9th 2024.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.